Tuesday, 22 January 2013

 The Secrets of Life... of Family, Friends, Community and More

-Well, maybe you should, but don't get too excited, at least until I've told you what it's about!
+Well, maybe you should, but don't get too excited, at least until I've told you where it came from!

-So, if I were to tell you that it takes some lessons from classical Greek mythology, a legendary Italian Poet, Dante Alighieri, who is, some say, the father of the Italian language; a knock on the door of our own Poet and Playwright, Mr William Shakespeare, by reference to that famous soliloquy in 'Hamlet', as well as from a little known South African, Eugene N Marais, who did some fascinating and revealing research on the social life of ants; and that it is a poem called...
+If I were to tell you that it takes some lessons from classical Greek mythology, a legendary Italian Poet, Dante Alighieri, who is, some say, the father of the Italian language; a knock on the door of our own Poet and Playwright, William Shakespeare, by reference to that famous soliloquy in 'Hamlet', as well as from a little known South African, Eugene N Marais, who did some fascinating and revealing research on the social life of ants.
+It also makes reference to Vesta, the Roman goddess of the hearth, home and family; and that it is a poem called...
 "The Secrets of Life" then will you have a different reaction?
-Or will you think it's a bit overly preachy?
+Or will you think it overly pretentious?